-Volume 2x – Appendices
+Appendices to Volume 2

 Appendix V: Web Service for IHE Transactions" was updated by CP-ITI-1122 to reorganize content within the appendix.
-The updates to Appendix V below assume ITI TF Vol 2x version 15.1 or later.
+The updates to Appendix V below assume ITI TF Vol 2 version 15.1 or later.

 Update Section V.2.4.2 Name Space to add a row to the table, as follows: